mefrem/mefrem.github.io/_posts/2020-06-30-tyson-edwards-youtuber.md

 I get that you've got reservations about it.
 That's the whole reason why I included it in the series, to tell or give people a chance to maybe consider something they've not considered, just like the running, and maybe consider it endurance training when you've not considered it.

 But yeah, man, anime just goes places and imagines things in ways that I haven't seen any other medium do, whether it be video or movie.
-There's some directors that go to those bizarre places, which I enjoy like Paul Thomas Anderson, and the McCollum brothers have those kind of offbeat things about them.
+There's some directors that go to those bizarre places, which I enjoy like Paul Thomas Anderson, and the Coen brothers have those kind of offbeat things about them.

 But anime does it in ...
 I remember I watched three, I watched Death Note, Code Geass and Attack on Titan, and after watching each one, I was like, "Well, that was a unicorn.
 I don't think I'll find another good series," and that was just three in a row.